AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/online-channels/online-custom-channel-setup.md

 ## Setting Up Your Custom Channels Rules {#setting-up-your-custom-channels-rules}

-Once you have decided how you want to organize and prioritize your data, you're ready to add your rules to the spreadsheet.
+Once you have decided how you want to organize and prioritize your data, you are ready to add your rules to the spreadsheet.
 Below are some best practices:

 * Keep your rules as simple as possible from the start.
 You can always build on the rules as you go along.
 * Do not add any special characters in the channel names (for example, $%#&&#42;@)